Building community resilience through women-owned and women-led enterprises

 The CEDEC community is well positioned to support women in business as emergency-relief measures abate.
 This includes through regional business support organizations and local training programs.
 As the RBC report points out, the pandemic has demonstrated the value of digital competencies across all sectors.

 Studies conducted by the Telfer School of Management has found that, prior to the pandemic and compared to men, women are less likely to adopt technology in business operations and access community-based training.
 Responding to the needs of women entrepreneurs is now a litmus test of the ability of business support organizations to respond effectively to post-pandemic recovery.
 This includes offering skills training to all types of businesses, including co-operatives, not-for-profit and social enterprises.
 Priority should also be given to those sectors in which women-owned businesses predominate.
 Program performance measures must extend beyond traditional economic outcomes to including social outcomes and the engagement of women entrepreneurs.

 Businesses and consumers can also play a role by purchasing from women-owned and women-led enterprises.
 WBE Canada, a Canadian non-profit that works with corporations and governments to include women-owned enterprises in supply chains, has made this role easier.
-In March, WBE Canada launched “Canadian Women Brand” – a logo that identifies that a product or service is made (or offered) by a Canadian women-owned business.
+In March 2021, WBE Canada launched “Canadian Women Brand” – a logo that identifies whether a product or service is made (or offered) by a Canadian women-owned business.

 Such measures will help to ensure that we all play a role in, and benefit from, maintaining Canada’s competitive edge by supporting women entrepreneurs.